neuroimaginador/fcaR/README.md

 Enhancements:

--   Better printing of SparseSets.
+-   Better printing of Sets.

 New functionality:

--   Added function to compute the **difference** of two SparseSets.
+-   Added function to compute the **difference** of two Sets.
 -   Added function to compute the **dual** of a FormalContext.
 -   Now one can create a FormalContext from a CSV, CXT or RDS file directly, without needing to “load()” it.